ahundt/homebrew-robotics/README.md

 ##### Linux or OS X quick robonetracker first setup

 [robonetracker](https://github.com/ahundt/robonetracker ) is a private github repository at JHU, make sure you have access before running this script.
-Also, know your github username and password, if you don't you'll have to finish manually!
+Also, [make sure you have an ssh key configured](https://help.github.com/articles/error-permission-denied-publickey/), if you don't you'll have to finish manually!
 Run this command to perform setup:

     bash <(curl -fsSL https://raw.githubusercontent.com/ahundt/homebrew-robotics/master/robonetracker.sh)